-PC 53 (see Modifications) Note 2.
-The duration of the temporary activities specified in Table E40.4.1 and in the standards includes the time required to establish and remove all structures and activities associated with the activity and reinstate the site to its original condition.
+Note 2.
+The duration of the temporary activities specified in Table E40.4.1 and in the standards excludes the time required to establish and remove all structures and activities associated with the activity and reinstate the site to its original condition.
+The construction noise requirements in E25.6.28 shall apply to the establishment and removal of all structures and activities associated with the temporary activity and the reinstatement of the site to its original condition.